-It is also important to link with and get input from other parts of NIHR when putting together an application focussed on clinical trials.
+It is also important to link with and get input from other parts of NIHR when putting together an application focused on clinical trials.
 For example early discussions with the Clinical Research Network, Research Design Service and relevant Clinical Trials Unit (CTU) are strongly advised before starting an application.
 To order to help you identify a suitable CTU that is potentially willing to collaborate with you and support your training and development, the UKCRC Registered Clinical Trials Unit Network has a resource finder where you can search for a CTU based on various criteria.
 You are able to search for CTUs that are interested in supporting fellowships and other research training award applications and also search based on the disease area, study type and methodological expertise of the CTU.
-The resource finder is available to use at UKCRC CTU Member search

 Points to consider when evaluating established interventions

 Many types of intervention such as cognitive behavioural therapy (CBT), exercise and outreach have been shown to be widely effective.
 Even so NIHR programmes, frequently receive applications for further evaluations of the effectiveness of such approaches or variants of them in different populations and for different indications.
 In judging such applications, three common questions arise:

 Is a new trial in a different target population justified?